Love Never Fails….. (1 Corinthians 13:8)

 Yet, as I chose truth, the redemption of this season of failure propelled me into a great career, a wonderful new marriage relationship, and the realization of dreams I didn’t even know I had.
 In fact, redemption took away fear when the threat of failure raised its head again in other ways:

 - financial mistakes

 This is not a wish or pipe dream, but truth borne out in relationship with Jesus… Love makes and opens ways.
 It rearranges things.
 Love does miracles.
 Love NEVER fails.

 Happy Valentine’s Day!

 How will you celebrate Love this year?
+Give YOUR story a Voice.
 Share in the comments below and Don’t forget to SUBSCRIBE!